Prakhar-Jaiswal17/Anime-Guru/README.md

 # Anime-Guru
-An anime recommendation site for my college project
+An anime recommendation website.
+This is my personal project for my college.